iulia-lazuc/iulia-lazuc/README.md

 # 👋 Hi, I’m Iulia

-**Building fast, feedback-driven MVPs that turn community insight into trusted products.**
+**I focus on what’s worth building.
+I translate market signals into AI products before a line of code is written.**
-I test, break, and rebuild here — before real development begins.
+This is where I test, break and rebuild, before real development begins.

 ---